 Bettercare books are developed by multi-disciplinary teams of nurses, midwives, obstetricians, neonatologists, and general paediatricians.
-The development and review of all our material is overseen by the Editor-in-Chief, emeritus Professor Dave Woods, a previous head of neonatal medicine at the University of Cape Town who now consults to UNICEF and the WHO.
+The development and review of all our material is overseen by the Editor-in-Chief, emeritus Professor David Woods, a previous head of neonatal medicine at the University of Cape Town who consulted to UNICEF and the WHO.

 Many of our books are developed in close partnership with leading healthcare organisations.